hallodom/geshe-graham-losel/_publications/essence-of-vinaya-training.md

 permalink: /publications/book/:path/
 noindex: true

-title: The Essence of the Vinaya Ocean and The Namtse Dengma Getsul Training
+title: The Essence of the Vinaya Ocean and The Namtse Dengma Getsul Training by Tsongkhapa
-description: Translated by Geshe Graham Woodhouse.
-Dharamsala, India - Institute of Buddhist Dialectics, 2009
+description: Tsongkapa's analysis of the getsul's training with concise delineations of each of the vows
 type: book
 ordained_only: true
-author: Je Tsongkhapa

 published_date:
-translated_by: Geshe Graham Woodhouse.
-Dharamsala, India - Institute of Buddhist Dialectics, 2009
+translated_by: Translated and annotated by Geshe Graham Woodhouse

 image_url: essence-of-vinaya-training.jpg
-download_url: essence-of-vinaya-training.pdf

 ---

+Restricted to the ordained only.
+They can obtain copies from the Director, International Mahayana Institute director@imisangha.org